luuuccasss/Instagram-Checker/README.md

 ## Disclaimer

 This script is intended solely for educational purposes.
 Misuse of this tool can lead to your IP being blocked by Instagram or other legal consequences.
 Use at your own risk.
 The author is not responsible for any misuse or damage caused by this tool.
+By using this tool, you agree to use it in compliance with all applicable laws and regulations.